TobiasPSP/doneland_sources/Components/Microcontroller/ESP/ESP32/Classic ESP32/ESP32 DevKitC V4/README.md

 > [!TIP]
 > If things *still* do not work, make sure you use an appropriate *USB cable*.
 Try using a cable that you previously successfully used to upload firmware.
 There are plenty of cheap cables with no data wire connection, high cable resistance, or loose plug connections.

-### Triggering Firmware Download Mode
+### Button Press Required To Upload Sketch
-If you managed to successfully connect the board to your computer, then there is a final challenge to master: the board needs to be set to *firmware download mode* at just the right moment in time.
+If you managed to successfully connect the board to your computer, then there is a final challenge to master: the board needs to be set to *firmware download mode* at *just the right moment* in time.

-When you upload a new sketch, then your *IDE* by now should be able to identify a *COM port* at which the board is connected.
+When you upload a new sketch, your *IDE* by now should be able to identify a *COM port* at which the board is to be found.

-The *IDE* then tries to connect to the microcontroller - which *will fail* if you don't manually intervene.
+The *IDE* next tries to connect to the board - which *will fail* if you don't manually intervene:

-As soon as the *IDE* reports that it is trying to connect to the board, hold the *Boot* button and press *EN* shortly.
-This procedure enables the firmware upload.
+As soon as the *IDE* starts trying to connect to the board, hold the *Boot* button and press *EN* shortly.
+This procedure enables the firmware download mode. *Only now* will the board respond to the connection requests.

-When done right, the *connecting...* message freezes, and then the *IDE* starts to finally upload the new sketch to the board.
+The *connecting...* message will now hold for a second, and then the *IDE* starts to upload the new sketch to the board.

-> [!NOTE]
-> Most boards do not require button presses at all, or they let you press the buttons to enable the *firmware download mode* whenever it suits you.
-This board *requires* that you press the buttons *while the IDE is actively trying to connect to the board*.

 ## Conclusion
-This is a great *development board* to test-drive *ESP32* features because it exposes so many CPU pins.
+The DevKitC V4 is a great *development board* to test-drive *ESP32* features simply because it exposes all important CPU pins.

 ### Solid

-It's solidly made with a good voltage regulator, and its *street price* of under EUR 2.00 is ok (watch out, you find this same board at some sellers for EUR 12.00 and more which appears completely unreasonable).
+It's solidly made with a good voltage regulator, and its *street price* of under EUR 2.00 is ok, too (don't buy it for EUR 12.00 or more - there are still people selling it for prices like this).

-### Cumbersome To Use
+### But, but, but...

-There are a lot of down-sides, too, though, which make this board not a recommendation for novices or anyone focusing on convenience:
+There are a lot of down-sides, though, which make this board definitely not a recommendation for novices or anyone focusing on convenience:

 * **USB to UART component** apparently requiring manual driver install
 * Cumbersome procedure to enable *firmware download mode*